Sheys11/FairWheel/README.md

+# FairWheel
+A non-custodial NFT marketplace that uses a gamified auction mechanism to sell NFTs to buyers

-*Note: This repo has been recently updated for Goerli*
+*Note: This repo uses Foundry*

 # Foundry Starter Kit